loelkes/calcardbackup/README.md

 #### Exporter Plugins from SabreDAV used by ownCloud/Nextcloud
 - [ICSExportPlugin.php](https://github.com/sabre-io/dav/blob/master/lib/CalDAV/ICSExportPlugin.php) - ICS Exporter `public function mergeObjects`
 - [VCFExportPlugin.php](https://github.com/sabre-io/dav/blob/master/lib/CardDAV/VCFExportPlugin.php) - VCF Exporter `public function generateVCF`

+&nbsp;

+---

+&nbsp;

+## About Deprecated Option -g | -\-get-via-http

+:warning: This option is deprecated and not recommended anymore due to the necessity to give cleartext passwords in a separate file!
+It might be removed in a future version of *calcardbackup*.

+As its default, *calcardbackup* creates calendar and addressbook backups by fetching the according data directly from the database.
+However, if invoked with option `-g|--get-via-http`, *calcardbackup* is using the legacy method of backing up addressbooks and calendars by downloading the according files from the ownCloud/Nextcloud webinterface.
+Thus, a file with usernames and passwords is necessary, passed to the script via option `-u|--usersfile FILE`.

+Using this option also carries the risk of timeouts resulting in *calcardbackup* not being able to back up large addressbooks.

+__To make a long story short:__ all you need to know about option `-g|--get-via-http` is to __NOT__ use it, unless you have a good reason to expose passwords of the users to be backed up.